Patient Manager Developer Guide

 The parser is one of the core components in charge of parsing all user input commands into program-understandable commands and arguments.
 For the ease of expansion of this program’s functionality as well as for its testability, reflection is used to invoke commands.

 First is the initialization of this parser.
-A Ui
+A Ui instance and a Data instance is passed and stored.
+This is

 important as these two will be passed to logic components (command classes) later.